Languages:

 Climb Kilimanjaro Marangu Route, Tanzania Essential Info

-• Summiting the worlds highest free standing mountain and a great sense of achievement
+- Summiting the worlds highest mountain and a great sense of Achievement

-Climbing Kilimanjaro is a mission any adventurer should attempt to accomplish in their life time.
+Climbing Kilimanjaro is a mission any adventurer should attemp to accomplish in their life time.
 Although it is relatively straight forward to climb Kilimanjaro, it is a challenge.

 Annually, approximately 15,000 people attempt to climb Kilimanjaro only 40% reach the summit.

-AMSL.
-Africa's Highest Point.
+Africas Highest Point.
 Worlds Highest Free-Standing Mountain.
+One of Worlds Largest Volcanos.
+Welcome.

 Accommodation

-Huts with cooking facilities, bathrooms, and (sometimes) electricity are available at the end of each day´s journey.
-Don´t expect luxury by any means, you will be a hardened adventurer!
+Huts with cooking facilites, bathrooms, and (sometimes) electricity are available at the end of each days journey.

 Getting There